gerhart01/LiveCloudKd/README.md

 LiveCloudKd /y C:\Microsoft\WinDBG
 ```
 2. Windows registry HKLM\Software\LiveCloudKd\Parameters\WinDbgPath key.
 See RegParam.key for instance.
-3. Standard Windows SDK\WDK, WinDBG or WinDBG with modern UI installation folder (uses registry key for search that path and windbgx command).
+3. Standard Windows SDK\WDK or WinDBG (classic) installation folder (uses registry key for search that path or "windbgx" command).
-4. If the previous result was not successful, LiveCloudKd tries to run kd.exe, windbg.exe or DbgX.Shell.exe from the same folder.
+4. If the previous result was not successful, LiveCloudKd tries to run kd.exe, windbg.exe or windbgx from the same folder.

 Performance comparison with LiveKd from Sysinternals Suite (LiveCloudKd is more performance about 1000 times using ReadInterfaceHvmmDrvInternal interface for reading memory):

 ![](images/image03.png)

-You can view Windows securekernel address space in static mode of Hyper-V VM with VBS enabled option in guest OS.
+You can view Windows Secure Kernel address space in static mode of Hyper-V VM with VBS enabled option in guest OS.

 1. Launch Hyper-V VM with guest OS VBS enable;
 2. Launch LiveCloudKd in EXDI mode;
-3. Enter ".reload /f securekernel.exe=addr" to get securekernel symbols information.
+3. Enter ".reload /f securekernel.exe=addr" or ".reload /f securekernella57.exe=addr" to get securekernel symbols information.
 You can see securekernel image base address in output window.

 ![](images/image04.png)